 Fox Chapel Area to hire 4 school officers, use digital safety app

-Fox Chapel Area administrators on Monday night said the district would hire four new school resource officers, implement a digital safety app and use the Raptor school visitor system in an effort to boost security across the six campuses.
+Fox Chapel Area administrators on Sept.
+24 said the district would hire four new school resource officers, implement a digital safety app and use the Raptor school visitor system in an effort to boost security across the six campuses.

-The district hosted a special meeting to introduce Joe Kozarian, the new safety and security coordinator, and to outline protocols.
+The district hosted a special meeting to introduce Joe Kozarian, new safety and security coordinator, and outline protocols.

 Kozarian trained more than 80 school resource officers over the summer and said he believes hiring school-based police is crucial.